pkuqiwang/nifi_lab/README.md

 Once the Sandbox is started in VirtualBox, the start page will show you the start page link like [http://127.0.0.1:18888](http://127.0.0.1:18888)
 ![Image](https://github.com/pkuqiwang/nifi_lab/blob/master/lab1-0.png)

-### Connect to VM from Windows using Putty or Linux/MacOSX using terminals
+### Connect to VM from Windows using Putty or Linux/MacOSX using ssh
 	- host: 127.0.0.1
 	- port: 12222
 	- user: root